visgl/deck.gl/README.md

 (See the notes on `rerenderCount` and `updateCount` properties.)

+## Notes on picking

+**Note**: Because DeckGL layers are designed to take any type of iterable collection as data (which may not support "random access" array style references of its elements), the picking calculates and index but the actual object.

+FEATURE IDEA: The base layer could take an optional getObject(index) accessor and call it if supplied.

 ## Notes on WebGL buffer management

 deck.gl Layers were designed with data flow architectures like React in mind.